yokolet/tranquil-beach/sorting_searching/meeting_rooms.md

 #### How to Solve

 Sorting the input array by the start time is a key to solve the problem.
 If the previous end time is greater than next start time, two meetings are overlapped.
-In this case, return `false`.
+In such a case, return `False`.
 When the loop reaches to the end, return `True`.

 #### Solution
 - Python